Peter Hamby

 Peter Hamby (born August 21, 1981) is an American political journalist.
 He is the host of Good Luck America at Snapchat and a contributing writer for Puck News and Vanity Fair.
 He began his journalism career at CNN.
 Hamby has been described as an early adopter among political journalists of social media.
-Hamby won an Emmy Award in 2012 for his role in CNN's Election Coverage and an Edward R. Murrow Award in 2017 for his political coverage on Snapchat.
+Hamby won an Emmy Award in 2012 for his role in CNN's Election Coverage and an Edward R. Murrow Award in 2017 for his political coverage on Snapchat, which pioneered the use of mobile-first vertical video in journalism.

 Early life

 He is the son of Bill Hamby, a television producer, and Tressa (Connolly) Hamby, a film editor and producer.
 Hamby was raised in Richmond, Virginia and attended Douglas S. Freeman High School.
 He graduated in 2003 from Georgetown University and earned a master's degree in journalism from New York University in 2004.
 He is brother to Michael and the late Patrick.

 Career

 CNN

 Hamby began his career at CNN in 2005 as a producer on The Situation Room with Wolf Blitzer.
 He won multiple Emmy Awards at the network.
 In 2008, Hamby covered the presidential election for CNN, covering the primary in South Carolina and ultimately being embedded as a reporter covering the campaigns of Mitt Romney, Hillary Clinton, John McCain and Sarah Palin.
 Hamby covered the 2012 presidential election as a political reporter for CNN, where he earned a reputation for repeatedly breaking stories about campaign politics.
 Politico named him one of the "breakout reporters" of the 2012 campaign.
 He won an Emmy Award as part of CNN's Election Night coverage in 2012.

 In 2013, Hamby was named national political correspondent for CNN and CNN Digital.